-Effective for the annual reporting periods beginning Standards/Interpretations on or after: Standards) med predations on or arter.
-Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or contribution of assets between an investor The effective date to be determined and its associate or joint venture Amendments to IAS 21 "The Effects of Changes in Foreign Exchange Rates" - Lack of determined exchangeability 1 January 2025 Amendments to IFRS 9 "Financial Instruments" and IFRS 7 "Financial Instruments: • Disclosures" - Classification and Measurement of Financial Instruments The amendments clarify the approaches to the classification of financial assets with contingent features linked to ESG factors, the derecognition of financial liabilities on settlement date, introduce an accounting policy choice for derecognition of financial liabilities settled via electronic payment systems before the settlement date, and also introduce additional disclosure requirements for financial instruments with contingent features (e.g., ESG-linked) and equity instruments classified at fair value through other comprehensive income.
-1 January 2026 These amendments are effective for annual periods beginning on or after 1 January 2026, with early application permitted only for contingent features.
-The Bank is currently assessing the potential impact of these amendments on its financial statements.
-Annual Improvements to IFRS Accounting Standards-Volume 11 1 January 2026 IFRS 18 - Presentation and Disclosure in Financial Statements 1 January 2027 IFRS 19 - Subsidiaries without Public Accountability: Disclosures 1 January 2027
+Effective for the annual reporting periods beginning Standards/Interpretations on or after: Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or contribution of assets between an investor The effective date to be determined and its associate or joint venture Amendments to IAS 21 "The Effects of Changes in Foreign Exchange Rates" - Lack of exchangeability 1 January 2025 Amendments to IFRS 9 "Financial Instruments" and IFRS 7 "Financial Instruments: Disclosures" - Classification and Measurement of Financial Instruments The amendments clarify the approaches to the classification of financial assets with contingent features linked to ESG factors, the derecognition of financial liabilities on settlement date, introduce an accounting policy choice for derecognition of financial 1 January 2026 liabilities settled via electronic payment systems before the settlement date, and also introduce additional disclosure requirements for financial instruments with contingent features (e.g., ESG-linked) and equity instruments classified at fair value through other comprehensive income.
+These amendments are effective for annual periods beginning on or after 1 January 2026, with early application permitted only for contingent features.
+The Group is currently assessing the potential impact of these amendments on its financial statements.
+Annual Improvements to IFRS Accounting Standards-Volume 11 1 January 2026 IFRS 18 - Presentation and Disclosure in Financial Statements 1 January 2027